Cossack9989/SEC_LEARNING/Forensics/SECCON2015online:Exec_dmesg/simplified_writeup.md

 **Google first**
 - Command dmesg is used to check and control the kernel ring buffer.
 - Boot information is stored in directory /var/log/dmesg [Click here to know more](http://man.linuxde.net/dmesg)

-<br/>However, when I used command 'dmesg' on this VM, its feedback was 'Applet not found'.Then I enter thr directory /var/log but nothing found apart from file autologin and wtmp.
+However, when I used command 'dmesg' on this VM, its feedback was 'Applet not found'.Then I enter thr directory /var/log but nothing found apart from file autologin and wtmp.
 Consequently, I searched and searched but got no achievement.

 **Baidu also matters**